Prae-Flott/tutorial/irobot_setup.md

 ## Namespace

 To face the problem with multiple robots, we need to define the `namespace` for each robot.

-After connecting with the robot WiFi, you can find in the Configuration
+After connecting with the robot WIFI( wifi name should look like CREATE-XXXX), open robot page `192.168.0.1` you can find the namespace slot under Configuration.

+The namespace should be given in a form like `/rn` (n is 1-10), n is also the number for the username of the Raspberry Pi, connected to the robot.

 ## Others